nicoanadt/klb-workshop/README.md

           - Select Schema `klb_rs`
           - Select new table name

-## 5. Load to Redshift using Redshift Spectrum
-## Query in Redshift
 ## Orchestrate Glue jobs using Step Function
 ## Orchestrate Redshift queries using Step Function